30 Years of Success Through Innovation and Customer Proximity

 Interview with Martin Tump, Managing Director of Ingenieurbüro UTEK GmbH

-Engineering offices play a crucial role in the development and implementation of technical projects – from the planning of complex facilities to ensuring compliance and sustainability.
-They provide companies from diverse industries with the necessary know-how to efficiently and safely drive innovations.
-They combine technical expertise with practical solution competence, significantly contributing to turning visionary ideas into feasible projects.
-Headquartered in Dortmund, Ingenieurbüro UTEK GmbH has been a major player in the chemical and pharmaceutical industry for 30 years.
+Engineering offices play a crucial role in the development and implementation of technical projects – from planning complex facilities to ensuring compliance and sustainability.
+They provide companies from various industries with the necessary know-how to drive innovations efficiently and safely.
+In doing so, they combine technical expertise with practical solution competence and significantly contribute to turning visionary ideas into feasible projects.
+With its headquarters in Dortmund, Ingenieurbüro UTEK GmbH has been a major player in the chemical and pharmaceutical industries for 30 years.

 The engineering firm UTEK GmbH is a prime example of the innovation and adaptability of the German Mittelstand.
 Thanks to its broad portfolio and strong customer ties, the company will continue to play a significant role in the industry in the future.